mradrianhh/MIPS-vm/MIPS-vm-v2.0/README.md

 ## Instruction fetch

 During instruction fetch, the CPU spends one cycle to fetch the instruction from memory at the address pointed to by the PC.
 Afterwards, it needs to recalculate the PC.
-Since all instructions has the same length and this is an 8-bit computer, PC is incremented by one byte.
+Since all instructions has the same length and this is a 32-bit computer, PC is incremented by 4 bytes.
 In the case of a branch, jump or exception, the PC needs to be set to the appropriate address.
 PC will always be incremented here, but it might be re-calculated in the decode stage.

 ## Instruction decode